Daytrippin’ through the Desert: 10 incredible places in Southern Arizona

 - More info on Sabino Canyon

 If you are up for a challenge, considering walking the entirety of tram road.
 This is a workout, yes, however, the views are extraordinary and the sense of accomplishment is like no other.
-On the bright side, the trek down is all downhill and a relaxing recovery period to enjoy the serene views.
-As the park opens an hour before the tram rides start, it’s best to get your walk in before the crowds and heat hit!
+On the bright side, the return trek is all downhill.
+As the park opens an hour before the tram rides start, it’s best to get your walk started before the crowds and heat hit!

 Sabino also offers a number of hiking trails including a very popular (and hard) trek to a waterfall (Seven Falls).
 You will take a specialty tram up to the trailhead before beginning your desert trek.
 Take lots of water and snacks and do not even consider this one during the horrendously hot and monsoon-y summer season.
 As an alternative, the park offers a number of nature trails suited for hikers of all abilities.
 Though easy in comparison , these trails offer no shortage of terrific views of the mountains and cacti.